 Medical Surveillance - Audiometric

 Work in "noisy" areas can present a risk of employees developing occupational noise-induced hearing loss when appropriate precautions are not taken.
-The University has established a comprehensive Hearing Loss Prevention Program to actively manage and control hazardous noise exposure.
+The University has established a comprehensive Noise & Hearing Conservation Program to actively manage and control hazardous noise exposure.
 The program is written in accordance with the University’s Health and Safety Policy and to ensure compliance with the requirements of Ontario Regulation 851 made under the Occupational Health and Safety Act of Ontario.
 “Noisy” areas will be identified and assessed by Environmental Health and Safety (EHS) through noise surveys and personal dosimetry.
 Potentially hazardous noise levels should be reduced or eliminated through the use of engineering and/or administrative controls

 Main Guelph campus employees and employees from local Research Stations will have their audiograms done at the OHW office at Main Campus - Alexander Hall Rm 179.